 Buchan placed a great emphasis on exercise as a way of preventing disease.

-Wilson somewhat exaggerates Buchan's endorsement of dancing as a means of achieving this.
-Buchan is clear that he favours exercise taken in the open air and particularly riding which he suggests should be done for three hours a day or a similar amount of walking.
+Wilson somewhat exaggerates Buchan's endorsement of dancing to achieve this.
+Buchan is clear that he favours exercise in the open air, particularly riding, which he suggests should be done for three hours a day or a similar amount of walking.
 He even gives a plug to golf and cricket.

 No comments: